TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Select/Index.rst

    Description
          List of fields to select, or "count(\*)".

-         :code:`If the records need to be localized, please include the relevant localization-fields
+         If the records need to be localized, please include the relevant localization-fields
          (uid,pid,languageField,transOrigPointerField).
 Otherwise the TYPO3
-         internal localization will not succeed.`
+         internal localization will not succeed.

    Default
          \*